 - Rephrase question to natural sounding English – $0.03

-As you can see, they’re very low paying jobs and if you’re not careful you could find yourself wasting a lot of time putting work in to see very little reward.
+As you can see, they're very low paying jobs and if you're not careful you could waste a lot of time putting the work in for very little reward.

 So let's say you decide to become a worker, exactly how much money can you make with MTurk?